 In non-health-and-safety scenarios, the more people in a store, the better.
 A full store means more people are browsing products and making purchases, increasing a retailer's bottom line.
 With the latest people counting technology, such as an AI-powered retail camera system, store owners can learn whether they receive more foot traffic and particular times of the day or week and use these insights to increase profitability.

 By knowing busy and less-busy periods in their stores, retailers can increase or decrease labor.
-For example, if data from people counting technology, such as a door traffic counter for retail, reveals that Sunday afternoons are the busiest period for a retailer, they can hire more staff to meet consumer demand.
+For example, if data from people counting technology, such as a door traffic counter for retail, reveals that Sunday afternoons are the busiest period for a retailer, they can schedule more staff to meet consumer demand.
 These customer behavior analytics can also guide operations.

 {{WEBINAR_BANNER}}

-It's also important to think about the type of data collected in people counting activities.
+It's important to think about the type of data collected in people counting activities.
 The best solutions let retailers gather the following information:

 - Footfall data: Footfall is the number of people who occupy a retail space at one time.
 By analyzing foot traffic data, store owners can find out how many people visited their store at different intervals and compare store visits with the number of sales generated during the same period.
 Tracking retail foot traffic can also help retailers manage staffing levels.